Gutmaster/python-p3-v2-final-project-template/README.md

 ## Introduction
 This command line interface provides a way to track different zoos and the animals that live there.
-You can run this program by entering `python lib.cli.py` into the terminal from the project directory.
-You may need to run `chmod +x` on the file first to gain permissions.
+You can run this program by entering `lib/cli.py` into the terminal from the project directory.
+Permission may need to be granted with `chmod +x`.

 # File Descriptions

 ## seed.py
 This file resets and seeds the zoo_network database with initial values for the program.
-It can be run by entering `python lib/seed.py`.
+It can be run by entering `lib/seed.py` from the project directory.
 Permission may need to be granted with `chmod +x`.